-UCART19 is an allogeneic CAR T-cell product candidate developed for treatment of CD19-expressing hematological malignancies, which has been engineered using TALEN® gene editing technology.
-This product candidate was developed by Cellectis before entering into a license agreement with Servier, and is initially being developed in acute lymphoblastic leukemia (ALL).
-Cellectis’ approach with UCART19 is based on the preliminary positive results from clinical trials using autologous products based on the CAR technology, and has the potential to overcome the limitation of the current autologous approach by providing an allogeneic, frozen, “off-the-shelf” T cell based medicinal product.
+UCART19 is an allogeneic CAR T-cell product candidate developed for the treatment of CD19-expressing hematological malignancies, which has been engineered using TALEN® gene editing technology.
+This product candidate was developed by Cellectis before entering into a license agreement with Servier, and is initially being developed in relapsed/refractory acute lymphoblastic leukemia (ALL).
+Cellectis’ approach with UCART19 was based on the preliminary positive results from clinical trials using autologous CAR T-cells, but bringing the potential to overcome the limitation of the current autologous approach by providing an allogeneic, frozen, off-the-shelf T-cell based medicinal product.

-In a medical first, two young patients were treated with gene edited off-the-shelf T-cells.
-The two infants each had leukemia and had undergone previous treatments that failed, according to a description of their cases published in January 2017 in Science Translational Medicine.
-This first-in-human application of our TALEN® engineered T-cell product candidate represents a landmark in the use of new gene engineering technology and provides encouraging data for a ready-made T-cell strategy that is currently tested in clinical investigations.
-GOSH has treated in 2015 these young patients under a special license from the Medicines & Healthcare products Regulatory Agency (MHRA) with Cellectis’ TALEN® gene edited allogeneic UCART19 product candidate because no other therapies were available for refractory relapsed acute lymphoblastic leukemia (ALL) following mismatched allogeneic stem cell transplantation.
-In response to an unsolicited request from Professor Waseem Qasim, Consultant Immunologist at GOSH and Professor of Cell and Gene Therapy at University College London (UCL) Institute of Child Health, Cellectis gave its approval for the use of its UCART19 product candidate and technologies under GOSH’s “Specials” license and responsibility, for the particular clinical needs of these patients.
+In 2015, in a medical first, two young patients were treated with gene-edited off-the-shelf T-cells.
+The two infants had leukemia and did not respond to previous treatments, according to a description of their cases published in January 2017 in Science Translational Medicine.
+This first-in-human application of our TALEN® engineered T-cell product candidate was and still is a landmark in the use of new gene engineering technology and provides encouraging data for a ready-made T-cell strategy that is currently tested in clinical investigations.
+Great Ormond Street Hospital treated these young patients in 2015 under a special license from the Medicines & Healthcare products Regulatory Agency (MHRA) with Cellectis’ TALEN® gene-edited allogeneic UCART19 product candidate because no other therapies were available for refractory/relapsed acute lymphoblastic leukemia (ALL) following mismatched allogeneic stem cell transplantation.

-Phase I clinical trials started in adult and pediatric patients in Europe in June 2016 and in the U.S. in 2017.
+Phase 1 clinical trials started in adult and pediatric patients in the U.K. in June 2016 and in the U.S. in 2017.
 Since then, several clinical sites opened in France, Belgium, Spain and Japan.

-Preliminary results from two phase 1 studies of UCART19 were presented in December 2017 at the 59th American Society of Hematology (ASH) Annual Meeting and Exposition in Atlanta First-in-human data demonstrated the safety and tolerability of UCART19, resulting in an 83% complete remission rate across the adult and pediatric patient population who received a lymphodepletion regimen consisting of fludarabine, cyclophosphamide and an anti-CD52 monoclonal antibody.
+Preliminary results from two Phase 1 studies of UCART19 were presented in December 2018 at the 60th American Society of Hematology (ASH) Annual Meeting and Exposition in San Diego.
+First-in-human data demonstrated the safety and tolerability of UCART19, resulting in an 82% complete remission rate across the adult and pediatric patient population who received a lymphodepletion regimen consisting of fludarabine, cyclophosphamide and an anti-CD52 monoclonal antibody.